 These aren’t huge discounts in most cases, but they’re certainly nice when you can use them.
 Especially if you get travel reimbursed or fly those airlines a lot.

-- Caesars – Free Diamond elite status through January 2022 (waived resort fees on any hotel stay, VIP lines, $100 Celebration dinner, 20% off select room rates, free parking at most hotels)
+- Caesars – Free Diamond status through January 2023 (waived resort fees on any hotel stay, VIP lines, $100 Celebration dinner, 20% off select room rates, free parking at most hotels)

-- Hilton – Free Gold elite status through March 2022 (free breakfast, upgrades when available, late check-out, 25% extra points on paid rates)
+- Hilton – Free Gold elite status through March 2023 (breakfast credits, upgrades when available, late check-out, 25% extra points on paid rates)

-I love Hilton Gold status for the free breakfast.
+I love Hilton Gold status for the breakfast credit.
 And if you stay at Hilton hotels often, you can get: